TwinkleLittleStarr/CSE312-AnythingIsGood/README.md

 Our website is:
 https://cse312anythingisgood.live/

-If the website doesn't work, plese test in branch "localhost".
+If the website doesn't work, please test in branch "localhost".